CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

    - validate means IO shield fit the Mobo, fit the case, and shield doesn't block any port
 7. Carefully put on the MoBo, and install it
    - 10% - 15% angle goes in
-   - must be really be careful of not letting the PC case scretches the MoBo
+   - must be really careful of not letting the PC case scretches the MoBo
+8. (Skip if AIO Cooler comes with a build-in thermal paste) Add liquid metal to CPU
-8. Install AIO Cooler
+9. Install AIO Cooler
    - front mount
-   - make sure toppest point is not the pump
+   - make sure the most top point is not the pump
-9. Lay up the PC case
+10. Lay up the PC case
-10. Do a little bit of lifting left, lifting right. to make sure bubbles in AIO Coolers goes up
+11. Do a little bit of lifting left, lifting right. to make sure bubbles in AIO Coolers goes up
-11. Do cable mid-management
+12. Do cable mid-management
     - plug in all cables on the MoBo side
-12. Remove the PSU cover, unpack anti-static protection, and install PSU
+13. Remove the PSU cover, unpack anti-static protection, and install PSU
-13. Do cable post-management
+14. Do cable post-management
     - connect all cables on the PSU
-14. Install GPU and connect its wires
+15. Install GPU and connect its wires
-15. Install GPU supporter
+16. Install GPU supporter

 ## Phase - after build